KA-Huis/guides/code-reviews.md

 See [this blog post](https://www.michaelagreiler.com/code-review-checklist-2/) with extra information about these aspects.

+## Project code review guidelines

+Each project must define a code review checklist within its documentation.

+Please follow these guidelines and the use information that's provided in this generic guide as a resource.

 ## Sources

 1. [A Code Review Checklist – Focus on the Important Issues](https://www.michaelagreiler.com/code-review-checklist-2/)